Monday, 1 December 2025

 “Some can give a little, and some can give a lot.
 When each one gives as much as they can, when they can to the best of their ability, knowing that all gifts won't be equal, great things can happen in the community.”

-And that’s how we’ll get through this!
-By coming together to mobilize the power of community.
+And that’s how we get through tough times!
+By coming together, each doing as much as we can, we can mobilize the incredible power of community.

 The End